Asset Management

 Administrators or teachers can set boundaries for usage locations across the network.
 They can also monitor the apps or programs in use over the various machines.
 If lending programs are in place, mobile device management can monitor where the machines are located, when they are due, and who has returned them on time.

-Why Do Schools Need Mobile Device Management?
+Why do schools need Mobile Device Management?

-Mobile device management for schools provides educators and students protections that follow General Data Protection Regulation (GDPR) legislation.
-GDPR was adopted for the European Union (EU), but it extends to any organization outside the EU that might have occasion to do business or communicate with someone within the EU.
+Mobile device management for schools provides educators and students with protections that follow General Data Protection Regulation (GDPR) legislation.
+GDPR was adopted by the European Union (EU), but it extends to any organization outside the EU that might have occasion to do business or communicate with someone within the EU.
 The GDPR impact on mobile devices (which schools predominantly use for educational purposes) encompasses four areas: the separation of personal and business data, data audits, security threats, and device visibility.
 MDM for schools helps keep the threat of a data breach at a more secure level.

 MDM for education should be a priority so teachers and students can continue to experience the benefits provided by learning with technology.
 Some of these benefits include:

-• Easier collaboration on projects.
-Students benefit from working together and having tablets or other mobile devices as educational tools allow them to work together in separate locations
+• Easier collaboration on projects: Students benefit from working together and having tablets or other mobile devices as educational tools allow them to work together in separate locations

-• More efficient use of time.
-The time required for completing activities is reduced when everyone has access to the same data
+• More efficient use of time: The time required for completing activities is reduced when everyone has access to the same data

-• Flexible and adaptive learning.
-Teachers can provide more advanced material or additional support materials to students based on individual needs
+• Flexible and adaptive learning: Teachers can provide more advanced material or additional support materials to students based on individual needs

-• Fostered communication between teacher and students.
-Virtual classrooms and message boards make it easier for teachers and students to communicate about the subject matter
+• Fostered communication between teacher and students: Virtual classrooms and message boards make it easier for teachers and students to communicate about the subject matter

-• Reduced costs.
-Using apps or programs for all educational materials saves on the cost of materials for both teachers and students
+• Reduced costs: Using apps or programs for all educational materials saves on the cost of materials for both teachers and students

-• Real-time learning.
-Students or teachers can access a plethora of information almost immediately with a simple search
+• Real-time learning: Students or teachers can access a plethora of information almost immediately with a simple search

-• Exploratory learning.
-Students can follow tangents of information to learn new things that interest them.
+• Exploratory learning: Students can follow tangents of information to learn new things that interest them.

 In recent years, as the use of technology has increased in school settings, so too has the prevalence of threats to privacy and data.
 Data breaches and other security issues are viable threats even against schools.
 Without MDM for education, these innovative teaching methods could be lost.

 To preserve the benefits provided by technological learning tools, schools must take cyber-security issues seriously.
-Ignoring the threat of cyber-crime only serves to prolong the potential harm to networks and privacy.
+Ignoring the threat of cybercrime only serves to prolong the potential harm to networks and privacy.

 How to Choose the Right MDM Software for Education?

 Understanding the need for mobile device management for schools is the first step toward more secure education device management.
-After allotting budgetary funds to purchase technology, purchasing a sub-par MDM software would be a misuse of resources.
+After allotting budgetary funds to purchase technology, purchasing sub-par MDM software would be a misuse of resources.
 A good MDM software for education should have the following features:

 • Opt-out features or other privacy features to maintain student privacy